 ‘FOOLS!’
 Mother suddenly bellowed, making Regulus jump so hard he nearly fell off his chair.
 ‘They are all FOOLS to underestimate us, to think these riots are the worst we have in store for them!
 But they’ll regret underestimating us soon, oh yes, just watch!’

-Regulus didn’t know what ‘riots’ were, but Mother sounded so scary when she said it, so he didn’t really want to know what they were either.
+Regulus didn’t know what ‘riots’ were, but Mother sounded so scary when she said it that he didn’t really want to know what they were either.
 She just raged on and on and there seemed to be no stopping her.

 ‘Dearest –’ Father tried, but she didn’t listen.